 Alpha-GPC is considered to be a powerful nootropic, meaning it could boost cognitive function and support optimal brain health.
 In some cases, reports suggest that it may help improve cognitive function in those with neurodegenerative disorders, enhance athletic performance, support stroke recovery, and more.
-Many people enjoy fast dosing forms of Alpha-GPC (like this morning nootropic beverage) that make it easy to take it daily.
+Many people enjoy fast dosing forms of Alpha-GPC (like this morning nootropic beverage) making it easy to take daily.

 Here’s what you need to know:

-Alpha-GPC (also known as L-alpha-glycerylphosphorylcholine or choline alphoscerate) is what’s called a phospholipid, meaning it helps compose cell membranes and regulates crucial cellular processes.
-Most significantly, it helps produce choline, and therefore plays a crucial role in regulating and supporting optimal nervous system health.
+Alpha-GPC (also known as L-alpha-glycerylphosphorylcholine or choline alphoscerate) is a phospholipid, meaning it helps compose cell membranes and regulates crucial cellular processes.
+Most significantly, it helps produce choline, which plays a vital role in regulating and supporting optimal nervous system health.
 It also helps the body create acetylcholine, a neurotransmitter that maintains your cognitive and muscular functions.

 Your body can make alpha-GPC, but it needs plenty of choline from natural sources such as eggs, beef liver, chicken, or soy.
 Because alpha-GPC and choline are available in limited amounts in most foods, many people don’t get enough in their diet.

-Research has found that low alpha-GPC levels can cause adverse effects, and research supports the use of alpha-GPC supplementation for various potential benefits, especially memory enhancement and support for other cognitive functions.
-In some other countries, alpha-GPC is sold as a prescription drug for managing Alzheimer’s disease, but it exists only as a dietary supplement in the U.S. Before you grab some for yourself, let’s take a look at the research available to understand the potential benefit of alpha-GPC.
+Research has found that low alpha-GPC levels can cause adverse effects.
+Research supports the use of alpha-GPC supplementation for various potential benefits, especially memory enhancement, and support for other cognitive functions.
+In some other countries, alpha-GPC is sold as a prescription drug for managing Alzheimer’s disease.
+Still, it exists only as a dietary supplement in the U.S. Before you grab some for yourself, let’s look at the research available to understand the potential benefit of alpha-GPC.

 Some of the areas of research regarding alpha-GPC’s benefits are still extremely limited, but some areas (like its potential benefits for improving Alzheimer’s symptoms) have been thoroughly researched.
-Still, keep in mind that Alpha-GPC is a dietary supplement in the U.S. and is not intended to treat any medical condition.
+Still, remember that Alpha-GPC is a dietary supplement in the U.S. and is not intended to treat any medical condition.

 Areas of research interest include: